 Air quality is an increasingly important issue in urban areas.
 Emissions, such as Particulate Matter (PM), are harmful to health and can increase the risk of asthma and heart disease.
 In fact, air pollution from vehicles is a major factor in thousands of premature deaths every year in the UK.
 And of course burning fuel also releases greenhouse gases linked to global warming.
 The DfT estimates that a commercial vehicle emits 5kg of CO₂ for every hour of engine idling.

 Engine idling is bad for business, bad for the vehicle, bad for our health and bad for the planet.
 Trakm8 Prime is a great way to prevent engine idling in your company vehicles.
 Our self-install tracking device monitors engine idling and can send you real-time alerts, enabling you to identify the worst culprits and help them address their behaviour.
-Priced at £12.99 or less per vehicle per month, Trakm8 Prime is an affordable vehicle tracking solution that is packed with other great money and time-saving features.
+Priced from just £6.99 per vehicle per month, Trakm8 Prime is an affordable vehicle tracking solution that is packed with other great money and time-saving features.